gbraad/fedora-modularity/source/architecture/versioning/properties.rst

 must also prevent such interference.

-And yet if a certain package *does* support parallel installation of different version branches at the same time (eg. RHSCLs), then the separate installed versions at any time must each be updatable by their own specific update stream.
+And yet if a certain package *does* support parallel installation of different version branches at the same time
+(eg. software collection-based packages), then the separate installed versions at any time must each be updatable by their own specific update stream.